openshift/oadp-operator/must-gather/README.md

-# MTC must-gather
+# OADP must-gather

-`must-gather` is a tool built on top of [OpenShift must-gather](https://github.com/openshift/must-gather) that expands its capabilities to gather MTC specific resources
+`must-gather` is a tool built on top of [OpenShift must-gather](https://github.com/openshift/must-gather) that expands its capabilities to gather OADP operator specific resources

 ### Usage